 - or the information given about them was misleading

-You'll be able to make a claim under Section 75 of the Consumer Credit Act 1974, as long as:
+You’ll be able to make a Section 75 claim as long as:

 - at least part of the goods or services were purchased on your credit card by you, the main cardholder (additional cardholders or third parties won't be covered)